 What is the first thing to test?

-If you want to fix the discovery side of the problem, read our article on AI search.
-If you are comparing tools, start with our Shopify assistant comparison.
+If you want to fix the discovery side of the problem, read our article on AI search vs traditional search.
+For the product-page side, read about Shopify product page chatbots or our guide to Sidekick vs shopping assistants.
+To compare specific tools, start with our 2026 buyer's guide.

 Explore Dori on Shopify if you want AI-guided recommendations, product comparisons, and cart-building support across the store.